 The Thompson/Tranter families’ New World dreams got off to a good start: Thomas Thompson Sr., the skilled carpenter/cabinet maker who emigrated to Canada from Scotland in 1868 did well enough to build a fine, family home on then-affluent Jarvis Street in old, downtown Toronto.
 “The Thompson House” is still there, a Heritage Property.

 Perhaps I should not have raised these ghosts here.
-Perhaps they were already at peace.
+Maybe they were already at peace.
 If so, I hope, I have not disturbed that.
 By taking Mom’s ashes to Westminster I wanted to “complete the circle,” as it were, and set them free at last.
 It also seemed wonderfully right that Mom should be reunited with her birth mother Clara, her beloved Aunt/sister Bella, and the rest of the family.
 I believe she would have been happy at the thought, in peace, at last.

 When we put her ashes to rest, my three daughters, Mom’s granddaughters, were there, along with several of her many great grandchildren and two great, great grandchildren.
 Others who could not be there in person were there in spirit.
 “Grandma” was much loved,